-Text: Romana Bleisch and Martina Longo, Images: Adobe Stock, 6 june 2019
+Text: Romana Bleisch and Martina Longo, Images: Adobe Stock, First published on 6 june 2019, updated

-The transition to SDN affects various parts of a company, so a sufficient breadth of know-how is required.
-Assemble a project team that includes network experts as well as people with other areas of expertise.
-A successful transition requires an interdisciplinary team with a broad spectrum of knowledge and skills.
-Find out if you have the necessary knowledge in-house, and fill in any gaps with external experts.
-Comprehensive expert support can be an option.
-In the network security field, for example, you need specialists to define and write security policies, an engineering team to build the network and IT specialists to then manage it.
+Switching to SDN affects different areas of a business.
+The necessary know-how must therefore be equally broad-based.
+Set up a project team that consists of both networking experts and people with interdepartmental skills.
+Successful implementation requires an interdisciplinary team with a wide range of knowledge and skills.
+Check whether the necessary knowledge is available internally.
+If not, call on external experts to fill the gaps.
+Holistic support from specialists can be a useful option.
+With regard to network security, for example, you need experts to define and write the security guidelines, an engineering team to build the network and IT specialists to manage the final network.

-Set a date to analyse the network, gather your data and check your network regularly after implementation.
+Having quickly completed implementation, you should immediately analyse your new solution.
+Determine the time for the network analysis, collect your data and then check your network at regular intervals after implementation.
 Has the new method solved your current problem?
-Is it sensible to introduce SDN in other parts of the network?
-Do you have the infrastructure (both personnel and technical) to maintain software-based networks throughout the company?
+Would it make sense to introduce SDN in other network areas too?
+Do you have the (HR and technical) infrastructure to maintain software-based networks throughout your business?

 A unique complete package based on software-defined networking for the optimum interaction of your ICT.
 Use all the advantages of digitalisation, and start by making your network more intelligent, faster, and more agile.

 More on the topic